jonascarpay/apecs/examples/Shmup.md

      else Just all
 ```

-Unfortunately, this definition is not ideal.
-We don’t really need to
+This works fine, but it’s not ideal.
+We don’t really need to read
-read `Velocity`, we are only interested in removing it.
+`Velocity`, we are only ever interested in removing it.
 Furthermore, we
-don’t want to write all three components, we just want to be able to
+don’t want to have to write all three components, we just want to be
-delete them.
+able to delete them.

 The next System illustrates how we can make our `cmap`s more specific.
 `stepParticles` needs to decrement the life time of all `Particle`s, and